-Over-ear headphones are considered the more comfortable fit of all headphone designs.
-The reason for this is because no part of the headphone is resting on the ear, reducing any pressure or heat from the headphone ear cups.
-In this article, we look at the 10 best over-ear headphones of 2018; taking you through different price points, fits, applications, wireless and cable options.
+Over-ear headphones are considered the most comfortable fit of all headphone designs.
+This is because no part of the headphone rests on the ear, reducing any pressure or heat from the ear cups.
+This article looks at the ten best over-ear headphones, taking you through different price points, fits, applications, wireless and cable options.

-It’s important to note that there are better headphones which may not be featured on this list.
-If we had to feature the very best over ear headphones available, most people wouldn’t be able to afford them as premium audiophile headphones can run into the hundreds or, in some cases, thousands of dollars.
+It’s important to note that there are better headphones that may not be featured on this list.
+If we had to feature the very best over-ear headphones available, most people wouldn’t be able to afford them as premium audiophile headphones can run into the hundreds or, in some cases, thousands of dollars.
 This list is meant to accommodate the general consumer with something for everyone.

 What Are Over-Ear Headphones?

 You get three primary fits when it comes to headphones.
 In-ear, on-ear, and over-ear.
 The name is actually in the title as it describes the actual fit.
 Over-ear headphones fit over the ear, so your ear sits inside the ear pads.
 This is good for noise isolation and improves any noise-canceling features the headphones may have.
 For people with bigger ears, some over-ear headphones might sit slightly on the ear.

 Why would you want a pair of over-ear headphones?
 First, they’re usually the most comfortable head-worn headphones.
 Less of the earpad sits on the ear, and thus heat or fatigue is reduced.
 This is especially beneficial for the studio or traveling.